mathofdynamic/AEO-Maker/README.md

-# LLM.txt Generator - Professional Website Analysis Tool
+# AEO Maker - Professional Website Analysis Tool

 A comprehensive web application that generates LLM.txt files for every page of a website to improve AEO (AI Engine Optimization).
 This professional tool combines advanced web crawling, content extraction, visual analysis, and AI-powered content generation in a beautiful, real-time web interface.